patternandshape/addressBook/readme.md

 # Address Book

-#### An application that builds an address book to store information about various contacts that the user has made.
+#### This application builds an address book to store information about various contacts that the user has made.
 #### January 24, 2016

 #### By Molly Curtin